bokulich-lab/moshpit-docs/docs/chapters/01_tutorials/end_to_end_short/02_assembly.md

 The first step in recovering metagenome-assembled genomes (MAGs) is genome assembly itself.
 There are many genome assemblers available, two of which you can use through our MOSHPIT plugin - here, we will use [MEGAHIT](https://doi.org/10.1093/bioinformatics/btv033).
-MEGAHIT takes short DNA sequencing reads, constructs a simplified [De Bruijn graph](https://en.wikipedia.org/wiki/De_Bruijn_graph), and generates longer contiguous sequences called **contigs**, providing valuable genetic information for the next steps of our analysis.
+MEGAHIT takes short DNA sequencing reads, constructs a simplified [De Bruijn graph](https://en.wikipedia.org/wiki/De_Bruijn_graph), and generates longer contiguous sequences called {term}`contig`s, providing valuable genetic information for the next steps of our analysis.

 The reads generated for this tutorial can be downloaded using the following command:
 :::{describe-usage}